Master of Arts in English

 This graduate program is small and intimate enough (70 to 80 students) that students enjoy a sense of community and benefit from close faculty mentoring.
 Faculty members take their roles as mentors very seriously, giving students the careful attention that helps them define and achieve their professional goals.

-The English Department offers four areas of emphasis within its M.A. program.
+The Department of English offers four areas of emphasis within its M.A. program.
 Those emphases allow students to pursue research goals that align most closely with their personal interests.

 - Language and linguistics: This emphasis is designed primarily for students who have some background in linguistics but did not major in the field as undergraduates.
 The program is an excellent complement to B.A. or advanced degrees in anthropology, composition and rhetoric, English literature, foreign languages, philosophy, psychology or speech pathology.
 The M.A. can serve as a terminal degree or as preparation for further study in a linguistics Ph.D. program.